 So, having just plowed through all that theory, where does that leave us in practice?
 We need to be able to assign a new cart object to a session the first time it's needed and find that cart object again every time it's needed in the same session.
-We can achieve that by creating an helper method, find_cart(), in the store controller.
+We can achieve that by creating a helper method, find\cart(), in the store controller.
 The implementation is as follows.